 - Only send emails to contacts who have interacted with your emails in the past 9 months.
 This can be judged by creating a group in your email management system with the criteria that the last activity is greater than or equal to 9 months prior to today’s date.

 - Try to avoid using raw links in emails.
 Use anchor text like “Visit the page” instead.

-- Always click the “copy form HTML” button when creating or changing a message
+- Always click the “copy from HTML” button when creating or changing a message

 - Never use a freemail (Gmail, Yahoo, Hotmail) address as your ‘email from’ address.

 You can purchase seed tests and get detailed reports on how your emails are performing per email service provider (eg Gmail, Yahoo, Hotmail) giving you more insight on how to get top notch email deliverability.